-For the Stamford Bridge junction, the shortlisted options vary from changes to carriageway markings (Do Minimum) to an additional westbound lane through the junction with a long merge (Do Something 2 and 7) and short merge (Do Something 3).
+For the Stamford Bridge junction, the shortlisted options varied from changes to carriageway markings (Do Minimum) to an additional westbound lane through the junction with a long merge (Do Something 2 and 7) and short merge (Do Something 3).

 The benefits of a longer merge over a shorter merge cannot be assessed in the modelling package used (Linsig), however, it is expected that the extra carriageway space will result in more efficient junction operation.
-There will also be added benefits with regard to raod safety as the longer merge would be to highway standards (in combination with a reduction in speed limit).
+There will also be added benefits with regard to road safety as the longer merge would be to highway standards (in combination with a reduction in speed limit).

-Table 36 compares the modelling output results for the Do Nothing, Do Minimum and Do Something scenarios and indicates the improved resultant capacity and reduced delay.
+Table 35 compares the modelling output results for the Do Nothing, Do Minimum and Do Something scenarios (for the future assessment year of 2030) and indicates the improved resultant capacity and reduced delay.